 A Weekend in Germany tends to mean a visit to Berlin, one of the many beautiful spa towns, or a trip along the Rhine or Baviera, but it’s not so often that you hear someone say that they are going to spend some time in Hamburg.
 This is where the masses get it wrong, as Hamburg is one of Germany’s best-kept secrets.
 The second biggest city in Germany, Hamburg is located in the north and has a long and interesting history, which gives it its own distinctive personality.
-Full of architectural marvels, centuries of art, and plenty of outside attractions to enjoy, there is something for everyone in this stunning city.
+Full of architectural marvels, centuries of art, plenty of outside attractions to enjoy, and amazing restaurants, there is something for everyone in this stunning city.

 One of the most appealing things about Hamburg is that almost everyone either walks or cycles everywhere.
 Due to the relatively flat nature of the area, the city had more than 1,700km of cycle paths installed in 2006 and introduced a bicycle sharing system that allows users to borrow communal bikes at subway and railway stations for a very small fee.
 The city is also on the route of three major cycling tour routes through Germany such as the Vattenfall Cyclassics, which attracts more than 800,000 spectators and over 22,000 participants, including some of the best cyclists in the world to the shores of the Elbe River.

 If it’s the romance of waterways and canals that you’re after, you may want to head to Venice or Amsterdam, but you might be surprised to learn than Hamburg has more canals and bridges than these two cities put together.
 The city is surrounded by two lakes with the River Elbe flowing straight through the middle to the North Sea and has managed to build its distinctive character on the foundations of the harbor trading that took place on these waterways.
 Take a ferry around Hamburg Harbor, which happens to be the third largest in the world, to take in the sights or cruise along the River Elbe at sunset.